shakes76/PatternAnalysis-2023/recognition/46990480_StyleGan/README.md

 ![Traditional GAN vs StyleGAN Generation Architecture](./assets/StyleGAN%20general%20architecture.PNG)

 To resolve these issues, the StyleGAN2 architecture was developed.
-The details of the revised StyleGan2 architecture can be viewed in Figure x.
+The details of the revised StyleGan2 architecture can be viewed in Figure 2.
 The revised architecture removed the mean normalisation step in the *AdaIN* layer in order to prevent the blob-like artifacts from appearing in generated images.
 Additionally, in order to produce more predictable results, the addition of the bias and the gaussian noise was moved so it is added after the data is normalised.
-The StyleGAN2 also introduces a new *Weight Modulation* step, which combines the modulation and the convolutions operations so the convolutional kernel weights are scaled with the style vector.
+The StyleGAN2 also introduces a new *Weight Modulation* step, which combines the modulation and the convolution operations so the convolutional kernel weights are scaled with the style vector.
 This allows for full controllability whilst still removing the blob-like artifacts.

-TODO: Add progressive growing
-To resolve the strong location preference occurring within the generated images,

-StyleGAN2 replaced the progressive growing

 #### *Figure 2 - Revised StyleGAN2 Architecture*
 ![Revised StyleGAN2 Architecture](./assets/styleGAN2%20architecture.PNG)